-CC.A.1.1.7 Every page of each Site Responsibility Schedule shall bear the date of issue and the issue number.
+- CC.A.1.1.7 Every page of each Site Responsibility Schedule shall bear the date of issue and the issue number.

-Accuracy Confirmation

-- CC.A.1.1.8 When a Site Responsibility Schedule is prepared it shall be sent by NGET to the Users involved for confirmation of its accuracy. - CC.A.1.1.9 The Site Responsibility Schedule shall then be signed on behalf of NGET by its Responsible Manager (see CC.A.1.1.16) and on behalf of each User involved by its Responsible Manager (see CC.A.1.1.16), by way of written confirmation of its accuracy.
-For Connection Sites in Scotland or Offshore, the Site Responsibility Schedule will also be signed on behalf of the Relevant Transmission Licensee by its Responsible Manager.
+Accuracy Confirmation - CC.A.1.1.8 When a Site Responsibility Schedule is prepared it shall be sent by The Company to the Users involved for confirmation of its accuracy. - CC.A.1.1.9 The Site Responsibility Schedule shall then be signed on behalf of The Company by its Responsible Manager (see CC.A.1.1.16) and on behalf of each User involved by its Responsible Manager (see CC.A.1.1.16), by way of written confirmation of its accuracy.
+The Site Responsibility Schedule will also be signed on behalf of the Relevant Transmission Licensee by its Responsible Manager.